Willie169/termux-sh/README.md

 These scripts are parts of [Main Setup Workflow](#main-setup-workflow).

-- **[debian1-setup.sh](debian1-setup.sh)**: Installs `texlive-full` for LaTeX typesetting in the `debian1` proot.
+- **[debian-dev.sh](debian-dev.sh)**: Installs developer tools including development tools, runtime environments, and utilities for C/C++, Python3, Java 11, Node.js, Go, Ruby, Perl, GitHub, SSL, SSH, JQ, Maven, Zsh, NumPy SymPy Matplotlib, Selenium, Jupyter Notebook, Pandas, Meson, Ninja, and more.
+Used for the `debian1` proot in Main Setup Workflow.
-- **[debian2-setup.sh](debian2-setup.sh)**: Installs developer tools for the `debian2` proot, including development tools, runtime environments, and utilities for C/C++, Python3, Java 11, Node.js, Go, Ruby, Perl, GitHub, SSL, SSH, JQ, Maven, NumPy SymPy Matplotlib, Selenium, Jupyter Notebook, Pandas, Meson, Ninja, and more.
+- **[debian-texlive.sh](debian-texlive.sh)**: Installs `texlive-full` for LaTeX typesetting.
+Used for the `debian2` proot in Main Setup Workflow.
 - **[debian-xfce-mod.sh](debian-xfce-mod.sh)**: Modified version of [Andronix's debian-xfce.sh](https://github.com/AndronixApp/AndronixOrigin/blob/master/Installer%2FDebian%2Fdebian-xfce.sh).
 Install and configures Debian Buster ARM64 proot with XFCE GUI support and related tools.
+Used for the `debian3` proot in Main Setup Workflow.
 - **[ubuntu-24-04.sh](ubuntu-24-04.sh)**: Installs developer tools for Ubuntu 24.04 VMs, including development tools, runtime environments, and utilities for C/C++, Python3, Java 17, Node.js, Rust, Go, Ruby, Perl, GitHub, SSL, SSH, JQ, Maven, NumPy SymPy Matplotlib, Selenium, Jupyter Notebook, Pandas, Meson, Ninja, and more.
 The [termux-setup-all.sh](termux-setup-all.sh) sets up this for the proot-distro Ubuntu 24.04 environment with the default alias `ubuntu`.
 - **[debian-bookworm.sh](debian-bookworm.sh)**: Installs developer tools for Debian Bookworm VMs, including development tools, runtime environments, and utilities for C/C++, Python3, Java 17, Node.js, Rust, Go, Ruby, Perl, GitHub, SSL, SSH, Maven, NumPy SymPy Matplotlib, Selenium, Jupyter Notebook, Pandas, Meson, Ninja, and more.
 It is compatible with both QEMU and Proot setups, but the [termux-setup-all.sh](termux-setup-all.sh) only sets up this for the proot-distro Debian Bookworm environment with the default alias `debian`.
 - **[proot-install-debianbox.sh](proot-install-debianbox.sh)**: Installs a proot-distro Debian Bookworm ARM64 environment with an overriden alias `debianbox`.